 Don’t get me wrong.
 I’m eternally grateful for each and every gift I received that day.

 I also made sure to put each one to good use.
 You better believe that extra Boppy cover came in handy.
 We took many, many walks with the fancy stroller because my kid only slept if he was in motion.
-I credit the swing and the Rock N Play as the only reasons I was able to shower in those first few months.
+I credit the swing and a bouncer as the only reasons I was able to shower in those first few months.
 The white noise machine was a game changer when we finally evicted our son from our bedroom.
 And the Nose Frida?
 What a freaking magical, albeit kind of gross, contraption.

 When I went into preterm labor, and I had to quickly pack my hospital bag, a crushing reality set in: I didn’t have anything for my baby.
 Not.
 One.
 Thing.

 It turns out, newborns really don’t need a whole lot.

 Here’s a very short list of the things my baby truly needed when he was born: